realar-project/realar/docs/classes.md

 This feature can be useful for removing logic from the body of a component to keep that free of unnecessary code, and therefore cleaner.

+If you making an instance of a class with a subscription in the constructor, though `shared`, `useLocal`, `useScoped` Realar functions, It will be unsubscribed automatically.

 ### React context access visibility level